-Where do you go after you can do 10 pull-ups?
-Do you add weight or keep on doing volume routines to increase your numbers and maybe get to 20 pull-ups?
-The truth is that both approaches are legit, and it comes down to personal preferences.
+What are you supposed to do once you reach 10 pull-ups in a row?
+Do you add weight or keep on doing volume routines to increase your numbers even further?
+The truth is that both approaches are legit, and it comes down to personal choice.
 The conditions you are in are also very important.

-Another, in-between approach, is to switch to harder variations instead of adding weight or reps.
-For example, once you can do 10-15 pull-ups, you can try the L-sit variations or wide grip.
-This is also a valid approach, although it has a major downside – the motion of the movement is altered and you may experience joint pain from some variations.
-One example are wide grip pull-ups, which cause shoulder pain for many people.
-I think this should be your last resort.
+Another approach is to switch to harder variations instead of adding weight or reps.
+For example, once you can do 10-15 pull-ups, you can try the L-sit variation or a wider grip.
+This is also a valid approach, although it has a major downside – the motion of the movement is altered, and you may experience joint pain with some of the variations.

-Q: Can’t I do both – weighted pull-ups and higher reps?
+Can’t I do both – weighted pull-ups and high reps with my own bodyweight?

-A: Of course, you can as long as you are able to recover.
+Yes, as long as your program allows you to recover.

-A: When you can do about 10-15 reps with solid form.
-You find more info about this here.
+When you can do about 10-15 reps with solid form.
+You can find more info here.

-Q: Will weighted pull-ups help me build up to some crazy numbers like 50?
+Will weighted pull-ups help me reach crazy numbers like 50?

 They will help, but specific endurance work will be required too.